bigbeefus/DMod40k/content/Faction Changes/Chaos Space Marines.md

 **Slippery Wizard Move (of Tzeentch)**\
 **Warp Change**: 1\
-Slippery Wizard Move (of Tzeentch) is a **blessing** that targets the Pysker and its unit.
-Instead of moving as normal, place a marker within 12” of the unit.
-Roll a scatter dice and 1D6 to and move the token to that location.
-Finally, relocate the Psyker and its unit to that token.
+Slippery Wizard Move (of Tzeentch) is a **blessing** that targets the Psyker.
+Unless the target is Zooming or Swooping, remove the target and his unit from the board.
+It then immediately arrives on the board within 18" of it's original position.
+Use the rules for Deep Strike, except roll 1D6 for scatter instead of 2D6.
 The unit counts as having moved and cannot charge.
-Only available for Rubric Aspiring Sorcerers.
+Only available for Rubric Aspiring Sorcerers as a replacement for the Primaris power.

 ## Unit Changes